-The amounts shown for all of our defined benefit plans for unrecognized actuarial losses and prior service cost at December 31, 2016 and 2017 have not been recognized as components of our periodic defined benefit pension cost as of those dates.
+The amounts shown for all of our defined benefit plans for unrecognized actuarial losses and prior service cost at December 31, 2017 and 2018 have not been recognized as components of our periodic defined benefit pension cost as of those dates.
 These amounts will be recognized as components of our periodic defined benefit cost in future years.
-These amounts, net of deferred income taxes and noncontrolling interest, are recognized in our accumulated other comprehensive income (loss) at December 31, 2016 and 2017.
-We expect approximately \$15.0 million and \$.2 million of the unrecognized actuarial losses and prior service cost, respectively, will be recognized as components of our periodic defined benefit pension cost in 2018.
-The table below details the changes in other comprehensive income (loss) during 2015, 2016 and 2017.
+These amounts, net of deferred income taxes and noncontrolling interest, are recognized in our accumulated other comprehensive income (loss) at December 31, 2017 and 2018.
+We expect approximately \$15.6 million and \$.2 million of the unrecognized actuarial losses and prior service cost, respectively, will be recognized as components of our periodic defined benefit pension cost in 2019.
+The table below details the changes in other comprehensive income (loss) during 2016, 2017 and 2018.

 Years ended December 31,

-2015 2016 2017
+2016 2017 2018

 (In millions)

-Changes in plan assets and benefit obligations recognized in
+Changes in plan assets and benefit obligations recognized in other

-other comprehensive income (loss):
+comprehensive income (loss):

-Net actuarial gain (loss) \$.3 \$ (38.0) \$ 4.0
+Net actuarial gain (loss) \$ (38.0) \$ 4.0 \$ (27.0)

 Amortization of unrecognized:

-Prior service cost .4 .3 .3
+Prior service cost .3 .3 .2

-Net actuarial losses 15.4 13.3 15.2
+Net actuarial losses 13.3 15.2 15.2

-Total \$ 16.1 \$ (24.4) \$ 19.5
+Total \$ (24.4) \$ 19.5 \$ (11.6)

-At December 31, 2016 and 2017, substantially all of the assets attributable to our U.S. plan were invested in the Combined Master Retirement Trust (CMRT), a collective investment trust sponsored by Contran to permit the collective investment by certain master trusts that fund certain employee benefits plans sponsored by Contran and certain of its affiliates.
-For 2015, 2016 and 2017, the long-term rate of return assumption for plan assets invested in the CMRT was 7.5%, based on the long-term asset mix of the assets of the CMRT and the expected long-term rates of return for such asset components as well as advice from Contran's actuaries.
+At December 31, 2017, substantially all of the assets attributable to our U.S. plan were invested in the Combined Master Retirement Trust (CMRT), a collective investment trust sponsored by Contran to permit the collective investment by certain master trusts that fund certain employee benefit plans sponsored by Contran and certain of its affiliates, including us.
+For 2016, 2017 and 2018, the long-term rate of return assumption for our U.S. plan assets was 7.5%, based on the long-term asset mix of the assets of the CMRT and the expected long-term rates of return for such asset components as well as advice from Contran's actuaries.
+During 2018, Contran and the other employer-sponsors (including us) implemented a restructuring of the CMRT, in which a substantial part of each plan's units in the CMRT were redeemed in exchange for a pro-rata portion of a substantial part of the CMRT's investments.
+Following such restructuring, the plans held directly in the aggregate the investments previously held directly by the CMRT which had been exchanged for CMRT units as part of the restructuring.
+Certain investments held directly by the CMRT were not part of such restructuring and remain investments of the CMRT.
+Such restructuring was implemented in part so each plan could more easily align the composition of their plan asset portfolio with the plan's benefit obligations.